The Best Monero Mining Pools 2023: Everything You Need to Know

 Mining pools combine the hashing power of all its members to mine more efficiently.
 When you join a mining pool you’ll get smaller payouts, but they will also be more regular.
 There is less luck involved, and the earnings are smoothed out and regular.
 Each block mined by the pool is split between all the pool members in whichever payout method is being used by the pool (more on that later).

-Mining on your own, called solo mining, is still possible with Monero, and if you did find a block you’d get a substantial amount of coins.
+XMR mining on your own, called solo mining, is still possible with Monero via Monero GPU mining, and if you did find a block you’d get a substantial amount of coins.
 The problem is that with a home rig setup you’d need to get really lucky to ever find a block.
 So even if you did find a block, it isn’t likely you’d do so very often.
-Which means you’re somewhat better off with a mining pool since it does away with a great deal of the variance that’s involved in mining cryptocurrencies.
+This means you’re somewhat better off with a mining pool since it does away with a great deal of the variance that’s involved in mining cryptocurrencies.

 Before you can actually join a mining pool, you have to make sure that you know what you are looking for from said pool.